IloBe/NLP_Disaster_Messages_Relief_master/README.md

 ### General
 Welcome to this **Natural Language Processing** project from Udacity: we analyse disaster data from [Figure Eight](https://www.figure-eight.com/) to build a model for a web app API that categorises this disaster messages.

-In an emergency case, the disaster response organisations have to deal with millions of messages, in a situtation they have the least capacity to pull out the messages which are the most important.
+In an emergency case, the disaster response organisations have to deal with millions of messages, in a situation they have the least capacity to pull out the messages which are the most important.
 First, it has to be decided if the message is a real disaster one or not.

 ![Disaster Classification:][image1]